hbanko/GearIndicator/README.md

 1. Project aim

 This GearIndicator was built for a 2003 Suzuki DL1000.
 It always annoyed not to know in what gear I am currently using.
 A lot of motorcycles got the Luxury of a gear display.
 But unfortunately not the old DL1000.
 There are some ready made solution you can buy that are suitable for many different types of motorcycles.
 But they come with a price tag and usually are > AUD $150.
 The good thing is that many motorcycles got a "signal wire" that indicates to the ECU which gear is in use.
 For the DL1000 this wire would have a voltage between 0 and 5 volts.
 All that needs to be done is measure the voltage on a micro controller and have it display something on an LED matrix display.
+If you don't buy your ESP8266 from Jaycar you get away for all parts with something around $20 AUD.

 2. Voltage measurement